Mount Triglav winter climb: Krma Valley – Kredarica Hut – Mount Triglav

 Prices (All inclusive!):

-- transfer from Bled or Bohinj to starting point and back
+- transfer from Bled or Bohinj to starting place and back

 Triglav winter climb

-The best time to do it is from February to April when snow conditions are safer, snow is thicker and a possibility for avalanches smaller.
-Of course don’t do it right after a heavy snowfall, when there is a red alarm for avalanches.
+The best time to do it is from February to April while snow conditions are more stable, snow is thicker and a possibility for avalanches smaller.
+Of course don’t do it right after a heavy snowfall, while there is a red alarm for avalanches.

-If you want to do it in one day, it is possible, but you should be very well prepared, with a high level of fitness and quite a few mountaineering experiences.
+If you want to do it in one day, it is possible, however, you must be thoroughly prepared, with a high level of fitness and quite a few mountaineering experiences.
 And remember, days are short!
 But to do it in two days is more pleasant and much easier.
-The only option for getting a place to sleep and eat is at the highest Slovenian mountain hut Triglavski Dom na Kredarici ( 25115 m).
-Don’t expect luxury as the hut is officially closed during winter, but meteorologists are taken care of it and you can get a bed, blankets, and a warm meal, but there is no warming, therefore, you need to bring your own sleeping bag.
+However, the only option for getting a place to sleep and eat is at the highest Slovenian mountain hut Triglavski Dom na Kredarici ( 2515 m).
+Don’t expect luxury as the hut is officially closed during winter, but meteorologists are taken care of it and you can get a bed, blanket, and a warm meal.
+Yet there is no warming, therefore, you need to bring your own sleeping bag.

-The safest way to climb Mt Triglav in winter is with a professional guide, who will give you also the representation of how to use crampons, ice ax and will also give maximum safety needed for your ascent.
+The safest way to climb Mt Triglav in winter season is with a professional guide, who will give you the representation of how to use crampons, ice ax and as well maximum safety needed for your ascent.
 If you need anything before the tour, you can find that here …